Part V

 Colors may appear more saturated, time less linear, and personal history may surface as vivid scenes or archetypal visions.

-With ayahuasca, the presence of MAOIs and purgative effects can create intense somatic waves—nausea, shaking, heat—which demand experienced, ethical holding.
+With ayahuasca, the presence of MAOIs and purgative effects can create intense somatic waves—nausea, shaking, heat—which asks for experienced, ethical holding.

 Empathogens (MDMA)